annkay108/Deutsch_Jozsa_Algorithm/README.md

 # Simple Implementation of Deutsch Jozsa Algorithm
-Implementation of Deutsch Jozsa Algorithm using Qiskit and studying Qiskit textbook.
+Implementation of Deutsch Jozsa Algorithm using Qiskit and studying Qiskit textbook..